Home

 Secondly, topstitching on the right side of the pants is a bit advanced.
 When you are just starting out, stitch from the under side of the pants, then turn them right side out.
 Press again and the look of your stitches will improve.
 If those bobbin stitches are wiggily or uneven, then your pants will look better if you do STEP Eight-A. You can add pins or a chalk line to help with your accuracy.

-Return from Stitched Hems to Home Page
+Return from Stitched Hems to Alterations Home Page